fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/hello_world.md

 You can already find a lot about this question on the internet.

 In my opinion, the enough level is understanding functions and second-degree equations.
 Anything more will be an advantage.
+We program so that we are not bothered with math, this is the task for computers.

+#### Question: Do I need to understand the binary system?

+It is not required, but it is an advantage.
+At worst you will just skip bit operations lessons.
+Fortunately nothing really depends on them so you can learn everything else.

+Still, I recommend to learn the binary system.
+Numberphile has a [great video](https://www.youtube.com/watch?v=lNuPy-r1GuQ) explaining how logic gates work using dominos as the current.

 #### Question: Do I need to be good in English?